 Finland volunteered to the non-committal test phase after the second call for expression of interest sent by the European Commission to all Member States in June 2022.
 The SRI test phase in Finland is led by the Ministry of the Environment with the support of MOTIVA Ltd, a company dedicated to promoting and supporting sustainable development.
+The following LIFE projects are carrying out activities in the country: SmarterEPC.

 It started with an opening seminar in Q4 2022, and it is expected to run until Q2 2024.